Museum of Antiquities of the University of Leipzig

 What’s the best time to visit?

-Weekdays are generally less crowded, making them an ideal time for a more relaxed experience.
+Weekdays are generally less crowded, making them ideal for a more personal experience.

 Is it wheelchair accessible?